CRIS-YANGYQ/CRIS-YANGYQ/README.md

 # 👋 &nbsp;Hi there

 As an undergraduate student at [S.C.U.T](https://www.scut.edu.cn/), I'm an AI learner based in China.
 I enjoy coding open-source projects that solve unique problems.
 I love diving into complex problems and finding solutions with data science and machine learning.
-I'm currently diving into Affective Computing in HCC Lab[https://scuthcc.top/].
+I'm currently diving into Affective Computing in [HCC Lab](https://scuthcc.top/).
 Slightly obsessed with Home Automation and Home Labs.

 &nbsp;